flokamps/flokamps/README.md

 ## Hi!
-I'm Florian Kamps, a first year student at Epitech Lyon campus and CEO of Obret!
+I'm Florian Kamps, a second year student at Epitech Lyon campus and CEO of Obret!
 I'm glad to see you on my profile which you can find some open-source projects, especially with Javascript stack.

 Follow me on my differents social networks to get in touch:
 - [Linkedin](https://www.linkedin.com/in/florian-kamps/)